zukobronja/openshift-sti-java-8/README.md

 # Testing

 Sorry, not implemented yet.
-The test directory (and Make command) is just something that came with the STI bootstrap.
+The test directory (and Make command) is just something that came with the s2i bootstrap.